Ivordir/YALPS/README.md

   constraints: {
     wood: { max: 300 },
     labor: { max: 110 }, // labor should be <= 110
-    storage: lessEq(400) // you can use the helper functions instead },
+    storage: lessEq(400), // you can use the helper functions instead },
   variables: {
     table: { wood: 30, labor: 5, profit: 1200, storage: 30 },
-    dresser: { wood: 20, labor: 10, profit: 1600, storage: 50 }
+    dresser: { wood: 20, labor: 10, profit: 1600, storage: 50 },
   },
-  integers: ["table", "dresser"] // these variables must have an integer value in the solution }
+  integers: ["table", "dresser"], // these variables must have an integer value in the solution }

 const solution = solve(model)